 Frequently Asked Questions:

-When is flea & tick season?
+When is flea and tick season?

 Do I Need to Use Flea and Tick Prevention in the Winter?

 Yes!
-Flea and Tick preventatives should be used year-round.
+Flea and Tick preventives should be used year-round.
 While fleas and ticks tend to be dormant in the wintertime, there is still a possibility that your furry friend could get bitten, especially in southern New England, where we are starting to have milder, wetter winters.
-Preventatives not only help to protect your pet from fleas and ticks but can also help defend against the diseases these parasites carry.
+Preventives not only help to protect your pet from fleas and ticks but can also help defend against the diseases these parasites carry.